Employee Monitoring

 Principal advantages of HR initiative pilots:

-- Lowers risk: Before a complete rollout, possible
+- Lowers risk: Before a complete rollout,

-problems can be found by testing changes in a controlled setting.
+possible problems can be found by testing changes in a controlled setting.

-- Encourages employee input: Getting opinions from a
+- Encourages employee input: Getting

-enhancements.
+forming final enhancements.

-- Facilitates data-driven decision-making: HR departments
+- Facilitates data-driven decision-making:

-succeeding.
+project is succeeding.

-- Facilitates easier adoption: Resolving issues early on
+- Facilitates easier adoption: Resolving

 Example pilot strategies:

-- Before implementing AI-powered hiring tools across the entire
+- Before implementing AI-powered hiring tools across the

-organization, a single department should test them.
+entire organization, a single department should test them.

-- It is advised that before going worldwide, start an employee
+- It is advised that before going worldwide, start an

-engagement study in one area.
+employee engagement study in one area.

-- Before implementing a flexible work policy across the entire
+- Before implementing a flexible work policy across the

-organization, a small team should test it out.
+entire organization, a small team should test it out.

 - After the pilot phase is over, HR teams can use real-world